wp-plugins/wpbook/README.txt

 === WPBook ===
-Contributors: davelester, johneckman
-Donate link: http://www.davelester.org
+Contributors: davelester, johneckman, bandonrandon Donate link: http://www.davelester.org
-Tags: facebook, platform, application, blog, mirror Stable tag: 0.8.2
+Tags: facebook, platform, application, blog, mirror Stable tag: 0.9.3
 Tested up to: 2.7
 Requires at least: 2.5

 Plugin to embed Wordpress Blog into Facebook Platform.

+== Overview ==

+WPBook enables users to add your (self-hosted, not wordpress.com) wordpress blog as a Facebook application.
+Facebook users will see your posts in a Facebook look and feel, and can leave comments with their Facebook identity.

+Comments are shared - meaning comments made by users on your blog at its regular domain and comments made by users inside Facebook are all shown to users of either "view" of your content.

+Facebook users can also - at their option - add a profile box to their profile, using the "add to profile" button at the top of the default canvas page.

+That profile box shows the 5 most recent posts from your blog, as links.

+NOTE: If you update using the "automatic update" feature, you will
+      need to copy the theme files (in the wp-facebook subdirectory) over to wp-content/themes/ for the plugin updates to work.

 == Installation ==
-1. Copy wpbook.php into your wordpress plugins folder, normally located in /wp-content/plugins/
+1. Copy the entire WPBook directory into your wordpress plugins folder, /wp-content/plugins/

-2. Copy the wp-facebook directory into your themes folder, normally located in /wp-content/themes/
+2. Copy the wp-facebook subdirectory into your themes folder, normally located in /wp-content/themes/

    Note that if you use the "automated update" of plugins feature, you will